PabloPauloDev/Home_Server/README.md

 Its just a simple .sh script that uses your cloudflare api to change the ip linked to your domain

-# Organizer
+# Organizr

-Organizer is a simple tool to organize all the links in one page, its simple to configure and depends on your own, so, try it!
+Organizr is a simple tool to organize all the links in one page, its simple to configure and depends on your own, so, try it!

 ![image](https://github.com/user-attachments/assets/40d3d2ed-2acb-449a-833b-c57cff53a385)